Join the NEKed Moosletter

 Enjoy these stories from the Kingdom along with area updates and fun ways to stay connected.

-Calling all leaf peepers… fall foliage has arrived in Vermont’s Northeast Kingdom!
+Map out your road trip through Vermont’s Northeast Kingdom including NEK’s covered bridges with our suggested scenic drives.
 Craft the perfect playlist, gas up the car, charge your camera batteries, and head out on a scenic drive to experience the glorious colors.
 Take a ride along one of our suggested routes – or head out on a journey of your own.

 From scenic byways to quaint back roads, and even a list of popular covered bridges, all that’s left for you to do is pack a bag and start your journey through the Kingdom!